Richard Allen known as Richard C. Allen

 1997-1999: Head of Department and Tutor in History.
 Davies, Laing and Dick College (DLD), London.

-In my capacity as Reader in Early Modern Cultural History, I play a full role in lecturing in the department, research and supervising research degrees.
+In my capacity as a former Reader in Early Modern Cultural History, I played a full role in lecturing in the department, research and supervising research degrees.

 [a] Postgraduate (as Director of Studies):

 3 Completed PhD students: